 This section provides operating limitations, instrument markings and basic placards required by regulation and necessary for the safe operation of the aircraft and its standard systems and equipment.
-Refer to Section 9 of this handbook for amended operating limitations for airplanes equipped with optional equipment.
+Refer to Section 9: Log of Supplements of this handbook for amended operating limitations for airplanes equipped with optional equipment.
 Compliance with the operating limitations in this section and in Section 9 is required by Federal Aviation Regulations.

 Limitations associated with optional equipment are not described in this section.
-For optional equipment limitations, refer to Section 9, Supplements
+For optional equipment limitations, refer to Section 9: Log of Supplements.